 Most of the walls in most modern houses in North America consist of drywall.
 The material is considerably easier to work with and economical as well.
 But what about its flammability?

 Drywall is tough to ignite and is very resistant to fire.
 It contains gypsum, a calcium mineral very similar to chalk.
 The outer layers are thin paper and fire-resistant for up to 120 minutes, depending on other fillers.
 However, when drywall burns, some types may release toxic gas.

 If you have some scraps of drywall you need to dispose of, there are better ways to go about it than burning.
 In this article, I’ll illustrate how burning drywall is complex and potentially toxic.

 Can You Burn Drywall?

 You cannot burn drywall.
 Professionals use drywall in building construction to resist fires long enough for first responders to handle any severe ones.
-Poor quality drywall won’t burn quickly but will release toxic gasses.
+Poor quality drywall won’t burn quickly but will release toxic gases.

 Gypsum, the main component of drywall, is a calcium mineral that does not burn very easily.
 Additionally, water mixes with the gypsum powder during the drywall manufacturing process.
 The gypsum combines with water, similar to how cement is mixed.

-When drywall comes in contact with fire, typically, the outer layers of paper are charred, and the water in the gypsum evaporates.
+When drywall comes in contact with fire, typically, the outer layers of paper covering are charred, and the water in the gypsum evaporates.

 Depending on the manufacturing process, the gypsum layer stays structurally sound for at least half an hour.
 Then, the gypsum disintegrates into a powder that resembles chalk.